yitingeating/LinuxProject/README.md

 # LinuxProject
-This is a course project for Linux Programming
+This is a course project for Linux Programmings